ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

 Lectures are M/W/F from 10:00 to 10:50 US/Pacific, online.<br/>

-Section A00 discussion is Wednesday from 11:00 to 11:50 US/Pacific, online.<br/>
+Section A discussion is Wednesday from 11:00 to 11:50 US/Pacific, online.<br/>
-Section B00 discussion is Tuesday from 14:00 to 14:50 US/Pacific, online.<br/>
+Section B discussion is Tuesday from 14:00 to 14:50 US/Pacific, online.<br/>
 <small>You may attend whichever discussion is more convenient for you, however, the lectures may move at slightly different paces, so attending the "home" discussion may be better when possible.</small>

 <!--